-As mentioned in the Western Animation folder, the Transformers are described as "autonomous robotic organisms."
+As mentioned in the Toys folder, the Transformers are described as "autonomous robotic organisms."
 The term "Autobot" is apparently an abbreviation of this term.

 The films series plays heavily with the "lifeform" part as they eat, bleed, urinate and reproduce like any other lifeform despite being mechanical.
 During a fight, Optimus Prime even spits out a tooth!

 This trope becomes something of a plot point in Transformers: Dark of the Moon.
 Sentinel Prime's disdain for humanity partly stems from how the humans (particularly the US Government) view the Cybertronians, especially the Primes, as just machines.
 As he is quick to remind Optimus, "On Cybertron we [the Primes] were GODS!"

 Code Of The Lifemaker has a whole robot ecosystem.
 An autonomous alien mining colony Goes Horribly Wrong, developing into an elaborate ecosystem on Saturn's moon Titan.
 There are power-generator trees, mechanical animals up to and including intelligent, civilized forms (humans call them Taloids, they call themselves "robeings"—or a word translated as "robeings", since they actually communicate via ultrasound burstsnote You'd think it'd be radio, but the ultrasound was originally designed by the original aliens to serve as a local backup for when radio was impossible; part of Going Horribly Wrong was that the factories couldn't figure out how to make proper radios anymore; the few "robeings" who have vestigial radio capability are treated as prophets, since they receive transmissions but can't make head or tail of them) and factories as "farms" and birthing places, as well as electricity-based food.
 Being on Titan, there are hydrocarbon seas and an assortment of organic compounds, which the Taloids/robeings use to make tools and vehicles.
 They also have a form of civilization, with remarkable resemblances to late medieval Europe and particularly late medieval Italy (a Catholic-like church, feuding city states, a scientist ostracized for suggesting that the world is round, and one state with a ruler famous for supporting the arts and sciences) that has recently undergone a scientific revolution, invented the gun, and is about to get hit with a major religious upheaval on account of First Contact.